Global-Flood-Assessment/MoMOutputStream/README.md

 # MoMOutputStream
-pubish MoM outputs in near real-time from Model of Models
+pubish MoM outputs in near real-time from Model of Models.